-This is the amount that This is being donated for cash the project do the ant thatThis is how much actualed forcash you need to have to do the project.
+This is the amount that This is how much actual is being donated for cash you need to have to the project do the project.

-Organization/Person \$ Committed, requested, plan to ask Total In-Kind Total Cash Found School Requested (we talked to the principal already) \$600 (for Mr. Smith installing toilets) 0 School Committed (principal said we could photo- copy) \$5 for photo- copying 0 Agrium matching implementation grant Plan to ask 0 \$1000 Donations from Company X Plan to ask 0 \$1000 Bottle Drive Plan to ask 0 \$50 etc TOTAL \$605 \$2050

-This is the amount that is being donated for the project
+Organization/Person \$ Committed, requested, plan to ask Total Donated Total Cash Found School Requested (we talked to the principal already) \$600 (for Mr. Smith installing toilets) 0 School Committed (principal said we could photo- copy) \$5 for photo- copying 0 Nutrien matching implementation grant Plan to ask 0 \$1000 Donations from Company X Plan to ask 0 \$1000 Bottle Drive Plan to ask 0 \$50 etc TOTAL \$605 \$2050 is being donated for the project

-This is how much actual cash you need to have to do the project.
+This is the amount that This is how much actual cash you need to have to do the project.